CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/kubecost-cloud-request-right-sizing.md

 ### Configuring your recommendations

 The displayed right-sizing recommendations are calculated by taking into account your environment profile.
 You can optionally configure this for more optimal results by selecting _Customize_ above the table.
-* Window: The range of time Kubecost will read for resource activity to determine its recommendations.
+* Window: The range of time nOps will read for resource activity to determine its recommendations.
 * Profile: Refers to the type of environment.
 The selected value for Profile may restrict you from customizing certain other values.
   * Production: Stable container activity, will provide some extra space for potential spikes in activity.
   * Development: Container can tolerate small amount of instability, will run somewhat close to capacity.